Parks & Playground in Canberra

 Keeping the Kid’s Entertained in Canberra

-Many of Canberra’s major attractions are free and there are plenty of awesome things to do to keep the kids of all ages entertained.
-In Canberra you can purchase a’3-in-fun’ ticket from Canberra and Region Visitors Centre.
+Many of Canberra’s major attractions are free and there are plenty of awesome things to do to keep children of all ages entertained.
+In Canberra you can purchase a ’3-in-fun’ ticket from Canberra and Region Visitors Centre.
 This gives you access to Questacon (National Science Center), Cockington Green Gardens and the Australian Institute of Sport.
 Or hire a bike and see Canberra on wheels –cycle the many bike paths around the lakes in Canberra.
-You can visit Tidbinilla Nature Reserve and try and spot the rare rock wallabies and the Corroboree frog!
+You can visit Tidbinilla Nature Reserve and try to spot the rare rock wallabies and the Corroboree frog!